urschrei/pyzotero/doc/index.rst

           {'success': [attach1, attach2...],
            'failure': [attach3, attach4...],
            'unchanged': [attach4, attach5...]}
-           #Note that unlike the space saving responses from the server the return value here eschews the complex index/key lookup and simply passes back the imported_file item template populated with keys (if created successfully or passed in) corresponding to each result.
-This is the return type for all of these methods
+           # Note that unlike the space-saving responses from the server the return value here eschews the complex index / key lookup and simply passes back the ``imported_file`` item template populated with keys (if created successfully or passed in) corresponding to each result.
+This is the return type for all of these methods.

 Deleting items
 --------------